Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Labeling and Organizing Data.md

 When loading samples to run LCMS, apply this labeling scheme:

- - create a folder for each sequence that includes the date of LCMS and experiment identifier
+ - Create a folder for each sequence that includes the date of LCMS and experiment identifier.
- - label samples according to biological entity (e.g. "study001_plasma_0")
+ - Label samples according to biological entity (e.g. "study001_plasma_0")
-	 - if running the same samples multiple times (e.g. positive mode / negative mode), save each result in a different destination folder
+	 - If running the same samples multiple times (e.g. positive mode / negative mode), save each result in a different destination folder.
- - when analyzed in Maven/El-Maven and processed for isotope correction, the resulting sample names will be easy to label for upload to TraceBase.
+ - When analyzed in Maven/El-Maven and processed for isotope correction, the resulting sample names will be easy to label for upload to TraceBase.

 LCMS data for a single biological entity can be generated from multiple LCMS experiments (e.g. "positive" vs "negative" mass spectrometry, alternative extraction methods, etc).
 There are two general methods for handling this:

  - Option 1:  include method information in the sample name (e.g. append "hilicPos")
  - Option 2: leave sample name the same for every biological entity, and generate separate Accucor / Isocorr files for each type of method.
-	- this requires saving results into separate folders
+	- This requires saving results into separate folders on the LCMS.
-	- this option is easiest to implement for upload to TraceBase because it keeps your Sample Information Sheet simple.
+	- This option is easiest to implement for upload to TraceBase because it keeps your Sample Information Sheet simple.

 ### Apply this scheme everywhere